nautobot/nautobot-app-golden-config/docs/user/app_use_cases.md

 The plugin makes use of template content `right_page` in order to use display in-line the status of that device in the traditional Nautobot view.
 From here you can click the link to see the detail compliance view.

-### Site Template Content
+### Location Template Content

-The plugin makes use of template content `right_page` in order to use display in-line the status of that entire site in the traditional Nautobot view.
+The plugin makes use of template content `right_page` in order to use display in-line the status of that entire location in the traditional Nautobot view.
+This sums the total for all locations for parent locations.

 ### API